Wistman's Wood Walk

 Wistman's Wood lies about a mile north of the Two Bridges Hotel, covers some 3 hectares, and is owned by the Duchy of Cornwall.
 The wood is famous for its twisted and weathered dwarf trees, covered in mosses and lichens.
 The trees are mainly oak, but you'll also find mountain ash, hollies, and ground plants such as bilberry and woodrush, plus mosses, ferns and grasses.

-The wood is managed by the Nature Conservancy Council, with help from local volunteer wardens.
 There is no restriction on access to the woodland reserve, but visitors are asked not to light fires, and to keep outside any areas cordoned off for scientific work.

 The circular walk, taking in Wistman’s Wood and Crockern Tor, is approximately 5 miles, and you should allow a good 2 hours or so depending on your walking pace.